 Training should be repeated at least once a year, with additional sessions whenever there are updates to HIPAA rules or internal policies.

-minimum necessary rule, which means staff should only see the PHI they need to do their job.
+Not everyone in your organization needs access to all patient records.
+Follow the minimum necessary rule, which means staff should only see the PHI they need to do their job.

 Steps to improve access control include: